 Sealing a Criminal Record

 A court may order a criminal history record of a minor or an adult to be sealed.
-To qualify for a court-ordered sealing, a person must first obtain a certificate of eligibility from the FDLE pursuant to requirements set forth in s.
-943.059(2), F.S.
+To qualify for a court-ordered sealing, a person must obtain a certificate of eligibility from the FDLE under the requirements outlined in Section 943.059(2), F.S.

-Under Florida law, there is no statutory right to a court-ordered sealing and any request for sealing of a criminal history record may be denied at the sole discretion of the court.
+Under Florida law, there is no statutory right to a court-ordered sealing.
+Instead, any request for sealing a criminal history record may be denied at the court’s sole discretion.
 Although, the courts will routinely grant these motions and order the record to be sealed.

 An order sealing a criminal history record does not require that record to be surrendered to the court because the FDLE and other criminal justice agencies shall continue to maintain the record.

 Attorneys to Seal a Criminal Record in Tampa, FL

 If you are eligible to seal or expunge a criminal record, contact an attorney at the Sammis Law Firm.